paulehoffman/dns-over-http-ideas/initial-ideas.md

   connection is allowed to push (authenticated) records at the client that it knows it is going to lookup.

+## Protocol Requirements

+* The protocol must use HTTP semantics the way that they are commonly used in other protocols; there is nothing special about the DNS case.
+* The query format must be able to be flexible enough to express any normal DNS query.
+* The response must be able to be in different formats that can be described by different documents.
+* Both the query format and the response formats must be extensible.

 ## Discovery

 Discovery of a DNS API resolver is the same as for a DNS resolver: DHCPv4,